-- If you select Auto-Detect, the Router will automatically detect the connection type your ISP provides.
-Make sure the cable is securely plugged into the WAN port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the Router. - If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-8.
-MAC Clone is necessary for most users using Cable Modem.
-It's highly recommended to do this on the MAIN COMPUTER that was originally connected to your Cable Modem.
+- 4. If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
+Make sure the cable is securely plugged into the Internet port before detection.
+The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - If the connection type is Dynamic IP, there will appear the MAC Clone page (as shown in Figure 3-7).
+In most cases, there is no need to clone the MAC address.
+You can select "No, I do NOT need to clone MAC address" and then click Next.
+If it is necessary in your case, please select "Yes, I need to clone MAC address" and then click Next.